josezamoranogit/KQL-Defender-Queries/README.md

 ## Title: Detect Uncommon Software Installed
 <br></br>
-// Find uncommon/unauthorized software installs.
+// Find uncommon/unauthorized software installs.<br>
 // This query uses DeviceTvmSoftwareInventory to pull software inventory from all devices, count by softwarename and filter out high prevalence software (higher count software will more than likely be legitimate).
-This table is joined with "DeviceTvmSoftwareEvidenceBeta" to get the RegistrPath column.
+This table is joined with<br> "DeviceTvmSoftwareEvidenceBeta" to get the RegistrPath column. <br>
-// That column is then mapped to "Registry Key" from DeviceRegistryEvents to get the timestamp of when the software was installed.
+// That column is then mapped to "Registry Key" from DeviceRegistryEvents to get the timestamp of when the software was installed. <br>
-//
+//<br>
-//
+//<br>
-//
+//<br>
-//
+//<br>
-let allowedSoftwareVendor = dynamic(["legitimatefile1", "legitimatefile2"]);  // Define allowed software vendors list
+let allowedSoftwareVendor = dynamic(["legitimatefile1", "legitimatefile2"]);  // Define allowed software vendors list<br>
-let lowPrevalenceSoftware= (
+let lowPrevalenceSoftware= (<br>
-DeviceTvmSoftwareInventory
+DeviceTvmSoftwareInventory<br>
-| summarize SoftwarePrevalence = dcount(DeviceId) by SoftwareName  // Summarize by software name, sum the count up so we can trim out high prevalence software
+| summarize SoftwarePrevalence = dcount(DeviceId) by SoftwareName  // Summarize by software name, sum the count up so we can trim out high prevalence software<br>
-| where SoftwarePrevalence <= 100  // Optional: limit results to software installed on fewer devices, if its not allowed it will probably only be installed on few devices. //INCREASE THIS NUMBER TO TEST THE QUERY.
+| where SoftwarePrevalence <= 100  // Optional: limit results to software installed on fewer devices, if its not allowed it will probably only be installed on few devices. //INCREASE THIS NUMBER TO TEST THE QUERY.<br>
-| join DeviceTvmSoftwareEvidenceBeta on SoftwareName  // Join with DeviceTvmSoftwareEvidenceBeta on SoftwareName to get RegistryPaths
+| join DeviceTvmSoftwareEvidenceBeta on SoftwareName  // Join with DeviceTvmSoftwareEvidenceBeta on SoftwareName to get RegistryPaths<br>
-| where RegistryPaths != "[]"  // Only include rows with non-empty registry paths, very few actionable columns to search for software installs this is the best column and if no data present there is no way to search anyway.
+| where RegistryPaths != "[]"  // Only include rows with non-empty registry paths, very few actionable columns to search for software installs this is the best column and if no data present there is no way to search anyway.<br>
-| where not (SoftwareVendor has_any (allowedSoftwareVendor)) //remove comment on line 8
+| where not (SoftwareVendor has_any (allowedSoftwareVendor)) //remove comment on line 8<br>
 | extend RegistryPathsString = tostring(RegistryPaths[0]) // Convert dynamic RegistryPaths to string for compatibility...
 Dont know why MS did not make it easier for us here...
-Pulling the first value (only) of the array.
+Pulling the first value (only) of the array.<br>
-| project DeviceId, SoftwareVendor, SoftwareName, SoftwareVersion, RegistryPathsString, SoftwarePrevalence
+| project DeviceId, SoftwareVendor, SoftwareName, SoftwareVersion, RegistryPathsString, SoftwarePrevalence<br>
-);
+);<br>
-lowPrevalenceSoftware
+lowPrevalenceSoftware<br>
-| join kind=innerunique (DeviceRegistryEvents) on $left.RegistryPathsString==$right.RegistryKey //Because a common column name does not exist, I joined my custom column to RegistryKey from DeviceRegistryEvents.
+| join kind=innerunique (DeviceRegistryEvents) on $left.RegistryPathsString==$right.RegistryKey //Because a common column name does not exist, I joined my custom column to RegistryKey from DeviceRegistryEvents.<br>
-| where ActionType == "RegistryKeyCreated" //Only RegistryKeyCreations since an update to software can make registry modifications this helps narrow down software installs.
+| where ActionType == "RegistryKeyCreated" //Only RegistryKeyCreations since an update to software can make registry modifications this helps narrow down software installs.<br>
-| summarize Timestamp=min(Timestamp) by  DeviceName, SoftwareVendor, SoftwareName, RegistryPathsString, InitiatingProcessAccountName, InitiatingProcessFileName, SoftwarePrevalence, ReportId // This will show the oldest evidence of the software and all other columns must be unique (remove duplicates)
+| summarize Timestamp=min(Timestamp) by  DeviceName, SoftwareVendor, SoftwareName, RegistryPathsString, InitiatingProcessAccountName, InitiatingProcessFileName, SoftwarePrevalence, ReportId // This will show the oldest evidence of the software and all other columns<br> must be unique (remove duplicates)<br>
-| project Timestamp, DeviceName, SoftwareVendor, SoftwareName, RegistryPathsString, InitiatingProcessAccountName, InitiatingProcessFileName, SoftwarePrevalence, ReportId
+| project Timestamp, DeviceName, SoftwareVendor, SoftwareName, RegistryPathsString, InitiatingProcessAccountName, InitiatingProcessFileName, SoftwarePrevalence, ReportId<br>
-| where InitiatingProcessAccountName != @"system" //This tunes out A LOT of updates, patches, drivers, etc, I want to see when people are manually installing software..
+| where InitiatingProcessAccountName != @"system" //This tunes out A LOT of updates, patches, drivers, etc, I want to see when people are manually installing software..<br>
 <br></br>
 <br></br>
 ## Title: AAD User Activity Timeline Query